overturetool/overturetool.github.io/publications/PlannedPublications.md

     Lausdahl for WICSA 2015)
 -   The Evolution of VDM Tools from the 1990s to 2015 and the Influence of CAMILA, (Peter Gorm Larsen and John Fitzgerald, published by the Journal of Logical and Algebraic Methods in Programming in connection with the Festscrift for José Nuno Oliveira) See http://www.sciencedirect.com/science/article/pii/S2352220815000954.
 -   Principles for Reuse in Formal Language Tools, (Luis Diogo Couto, Peter Tran-Jørgensen and Kenneth Lausdahl, presented at SAC by Victor Bandur)
+-   Model-based Development of a Multi-algorithm Harvest Planning System, Luis Diogo Couto, Peter W. V. Tran-Jørgensen, and Gareth T. C. Edwards, due to appear in Volume 676 of the Advances in Intelligent Systems and Computing series (invited paper).